hashicorp/vault/website/source/docs/secrets/transit/index.html.md

       <li>
         <span class="param">type</span>
         <span class="param-flags">optional</span>
-	This parameter is required if encryption key is expected to be created.
+        This parameter is required when encryption key is expected to be created.
         When performing an upsert operation, the type of key to create.
 Currently, "aes256-gcm96" (symmetric) is the only type supported.
 Defaults to "aes256-gcm96".
       </li>